+'''

-data Str $$a = a ::: (\bigcirc (Str a))$$
+data Str \ a = a ::: (\bigcirc (Str \ a))

+'''

-That is, a stream of type Str a is an element of type a now and a stream of type Str a later, thus separating each element of the stream by one time step.
-Combining this modal type with guarded recursion [Nakano 2000] in the form of a fixed point operator of type $(\bigcirc a \rightarrow a) \rightarrow a$ gives a powerful type system for reactive programming that guarantees not only causality, but also productivity, i.e. the property that each element of a stream can be computed in finite time.
+That is, a stream of type $Str\ a$ is an element of type a now and a stream of type $Str\ a$ later, thus separating each element of the stream by one time step.
+Combining this modal type with guarded recursion [Nakano 2000] in the form of a fixed point operator of type $(\bigcirc a \to a) \to a$ gives a powerful type system for reactive programming that guarantees not only causality, but also productivity, i.e. the property that each element of a stream can be computed in finite time.

-Causality and productivity of an FRP program means that it can be effectively implemented 86 and executed.
-However, for practical purposes it is also important whether it can be implemented 87 with given finite resources.
-If a reactive program requires an increasing amount of memory or 88 computation time, it will eventually run out of resources to make progress or take too long to react 89 to input.
+Causality and productivity of an FRP program means that it can be effectively implemented and executed.
+However, for practical purposes it is also important whether it can be implemented with given finite resources.
+If a reactive program requires an increasing amount of memory or computation time, it will eventually run out of resources to make progress or take too long to react to input.
 It will grind to a halt.
-Since FRP programs operate on a high level of abstraction it can be 90 very difficult to reason about their space and time cost.
-A reactive program that exhibits a gradually 91 slower response time, i.e. computations take longer and longer as time progresses, is said to have a 92 time leak.
-Similarly, we say that a reactive program has a space leak, if its memory use is gradually 93 increasing as time progresses, e.g. if it holds on to memory while continually allocating more.
-94 library for Haskell that avoids implicit space leaks by carefully restricting the API to manipulate events and signals.
-Based on the modal operator () described above, Krishnaswami [2013] has devised a modal FRP calculus that permit an aggressive garbage collection strategy that rules out implicit space leaks.
+Since FRP programs operate on a high level of abstraction it can be very difficult to reason about their space and time cost.
+A reactive program that exhibits a gradually slower response time, i.e. computations take longer and longer as time progresses, is said to have a time leak.
+Similarly, we say that a reactive program has a space leak, if its memory use is gradually increasing as time progresses, e.g. if it holds on to memory while continually allocating more.

+In recent years, there has been an effort to devise FRP languages that avoid implicit space leaks, i.e. space leaks that are caused by the implementation of the FRP language rather than explicit memory allocations intended by the programmer.
+For example, Ploeg and Claessen [2015] devised an FRP library for Haskell that avoids implicit space leaks by carefully restricting the API to manipulate events and signals.
+Based on the modal operator \bigcirc described above, Krishnaswami [2013] has devised a modal FRP calculus that permit an aggressive garbage collection strategy that rules out implicit space leaks.
 Moreover, Krishnaswami proved this memory property using a novel proof technique based on logical relations.

-In recent years, there has been an effort to devise FRP languages that avoid implicit space leaks, i.e. space leaks that are caused by the implementation of the FRP language rather than explicit memory allocations intended by the programmer.
-For example, Ploeg and Claessen [2015] devised an FRP